genephua/KNIME-CreditBehaviour/README.md

 ## To Predict Customer Default Based on Credit Behavour

 ### Project Details
-To build two predictive models for predicting customer default.
+To build two predictive models for predicting customer default based on the dataset used.

 ### Input features of the dataset
 The dataset contains information about the credit card payment patterns and profile of Taiwanese customers, and whether they had defaulted on the payments.